pyro-ppl/pyro/tutorial/source/index.rst

-Pyro makes extensive use of the behavior of `"array broadcasting" <https://numpy.org/doc/stable/user/basics.broadcasting.html>`_ baked into PyTorch and other array libraries to parallelize models and inference algorithms, and while it can be difficult to understand this behavior initially, applying the intuition and rules of thumb there will go a long way toward making your experience smooth and reducing the prevalence of nasty shape errors.
+Pyro makes extensive use of the behavior of `"array broadcasting" <https://numpy.org/doc/stable/user/basics.broadcasting.html>`_ baked into PyTorch and other array libraries to parallelize models and inference algorithms, and while it can be difficult to understand this behavior initially, applying the intuition and rules of thumb there will go a long way toward making your experience smooth and avoiding nasty shape errors.

 Core functionality: Deep learning, discrete variables and customizable inference
 ---------------------------------------------------------------------------------